List of ambassadors of China to France

-The Chinese Ambassador to France is the official representative of the People's Republic of China to the French Republic.
+The ambassador of China to France is the official representative of the People's Republic of China to the French Republic.

 The ambassador is also accredited to the Principality of Monaco.

 History

-The position was established in a de facto sense with Guo Songtao's appointment as Minister to France (as well as concurrently with the UK) from 1877 to 1879 as part of the United Kingdom's demands after the Margary Affair for an Imperial commissioner to be posted to Britain.
+The position was established in a de facto sense with Guo Songtao's appointment as minister to France (as well as concurrently with the UK) from 1877 to 1879 as part of the United Kingdom's demands after the Margary Affair for an imperial commissioner to be posted to Britain.